Electrostatic computations for statistical mechanics and random matrix applications: Electrostatic Potentials Due to Surface Charges

 The above considerations for the log-gas on a contour at $\beta = 2$ can be extended in two ways.
 One is to allow for a general inverse temperature $\beta > 0$.
 This is simple to account for, as $\beta$ only appears as a factor on the RHS of (\ref{U17}).
-To compenstate, the RHS of (\ref{U14}) and (\ref{U19}) are to be multiplied by $2/\beta$.
+To compensate, the RHS of (\ref{U14}) and (\ref{U19}) are to be multiplied by $2/\beta$.
 Doing the same to the RHS of (\ref{U18}) gives the predicted functional form of the (negative of the) limiting smoothed truncated two-point correlation.

 The other extension is to consider the circumstance of an interval rather than closed contour.
-For the interval $[-1,1]$ we know from the text above (\ref{U4}) that the inverse is such that $\xi(e^{i \theta}) = \cos \theta$.
+For the interval $[-1,1]$ we know from the text above (\ref{U4}) that the \alert{conformal map} is such that $\xi(e^{i \theta}) = \cos \theta$.
 Substituting in (\ref{U19}) gives a known formula for the covariance of a linear statistic in this setting \cite[Eq.~(4.15)]{La18}, although somewhat surprisingly, with an extra factor of two.
 This does not contradict the conjectured validity of (\ref{U19}) for a closed contour due to the limiting case of an interval is no longer in this class.
 Furthermore, in the next subsection we will be lead back to (\ref{U19}) with the prefactor multiplied by $1/2$, when we consider the region $\Omega$ as containing a neutralising background.
 We remark that the recent work \cite{CJV25} considers the circumstance of the log-gas confined to a Jordan arc, thus generalising the case of an interval.
 Other recent developments include linear statistics for high dimensional Coulomb gases and one-dimensional Riesz gases \cite{DLMS24,LS25}.

-\subsubsection{The 2d log-potential Coulomb gas with a background}
+\subsubsection{The 2d Log-Potential Coulomb Gas with a Background}

 Here we are imposing a uniform background in a compact region $\Omega$, charge density $-\rho_{\rm b} = - N/|\Omega|$.
 In keeping with the situation of the previous subsection, we want to keep $\Omega$ fixed and consider the limit $N \to \infty$.
 By doing so allows for the application of methods of electrostatics for the study of the asymptotics of the free energy, the surface correlations and associated fluctuation formulas, as done in the above subsections for the log-gas on a contour.